telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

         <a href="#index" data-icon="favorites">Home</a>
     </div>

-### Specify the character corresponding to every custom icon.
+The example below demonstrates how to specify the character corresponding to every custom icon.

+###### Example

     <style>
         .km-mycustomicon:after,
         .km-mycustomicon:before